sqdlab/SQDMetal/README.md

 ## Installation instructions

-The installation requirements are to simply install Qiskit-Metal and then to pull this repository as outlined in this section.
+The following installation instructions automatically installs Qiskit-Metal along with SQDMetal.
 First run Anaconda prompt and run the following command to create an environment (in this example, the name is sqdmetal_env):

 ```
 conda create -n sqdmetal_env